 - 9.7 In general, the Council's risk appetite is expressed through its tolerance to risk in respect of capital preservation, meaningful liquidity and income certainty and volatility.
 The Council seeks to minimise its exposure to risks that are unwanted and unrewarded.
-Capital is managed centrally on an ongoing basis to ensure that there is sufficient liquidity in the short and medium term to meet costs and support front line services, as well as meeting long-term solvency and funding requirements. - 9.8 The Council is exposed to a broad range of risks: - Financial risks related to the investment of the Council's assets and cash flow, market volatility, currency etc. - Macroeconomic risks related to the growth or decline of the local economy, interest rates, inflation and to a lesser degree, the wider national and global economy amongst others. - Credit and counterparty risks related to investments, loans to institutions and individuals and counterparties in business transactions. - Operational risks related to operational exposures within its organisation, its counterparties, partners and commercial interests - Strategic risks related to key initiatives undertaken by the Council such as significant purchases, new ventures, commercial interests and other areas of organisational change deemed necessary to help the Council meet its goals. - Reputational risks related to the Council's dealings and interests, and the impact of adverse outcomes on the Council's reputation and public perception. - Environmental and social risks related to the environmental and social impact of the Council's strategy and interests. - Governance risks related to ensuring that prudence and careful consideration sit at the heart of the Council's decision-making, augmented by quality independent advice and appropriate checks and balances that manage oversight and efficiency. - 9.9 Managing the Council's risks is an area of significant focus for senior management and members, and the Council adopts an integrated view to the management and qualitative assessment of risk.
+Capital is managed centrally on an ongoing basis to ensure that there is sufficient liquidity in the short and medium term to meet costs and support front line services, as well as meeting long-term solvency and funding requirements.
+The benefits of this approach were apparent in the ability to fund the building of the 1,000 bed Covid 19 Field Hospital until such time, the Council could be reimbursed by WG. - 9.8 The Council is exposed to a broad range of risks: - Financial risks related to the investment of the Council's assets and cash flow, market volatility, currency etc. - Macroeconomic risks related to the growth or decline of the local economy, interest rates, inflation and to a lesser degree, the wider national and global economy amongst others. - Credit and counterparty risks related to investments, loans to institutions and individuals and counterparties in business transactions. - Operational risks related to operational exposures within its organisation, its counterparties, partners and commercial interests - Strategic risks related to key initiatives undertaken by the Council such as significant purchases, new ventures, commercial interests and other areas of organisational change deemed necessary to help the Council meet its goals.

+- Reputational risks related to the Council's dealings and interests, and the impact of adverse outcomes on the Council's reputation and public perception. - Environmental and social risks related to the environmental and social impact of the Council's strategy and interests. - Governance risks related to ensuring that prudence and careful consideration sit at the heart of the Council's decision-making, augmented by quality independent advice and appropriate checks and balances that manage oversight and efficiency. - 9.9 Managing the Council's risks is an area of significant focus for senior management and members, and the Council adopts an integrated view to the management and qualitative assessment of risk.
 The Council aims to minimise its exposure to unwanted risks those risks that are not actively sought and which carry no commensurate reward for the Council through a range of mitigation strategies to the extent that it is cost-effective to do so.
 Specifically, the Council has no appetite for reputational risk, governance risk and currency risk.